sahaba-ai/awesome-arabic-speakers/CONTRIBUTING.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The project code is licensed under the [MIT License](LICENSE).
+The project content is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).